What is the

 Among the issues it has tackled since it was established, the APWG has:

-Undertook an inquiry on authors’ earnings and presented findings with necessary policy actions for the Government to support authors
+Undertook an inquiry and supplementary inquiry into authors’ earnings.
+The group has presented findings with policy recommendations to enable the Government to support authors better

 Encouraged the extension of the current PLR scheme to include audio-books and e-books in line with the provisions of the Digital Economy Act 2010 and Digital Economy Act 2017 which extended coverage to remote loans of ebooks